 Transfer of course is credit for a course at the same level successfully completed at another institution and not counted toward another awarded degree.
 The transfer replaces an equivalent course offered at Queen's College.
-The student must supply an official transcript and course description with their request to have a course transferred to Queen's College.
+The student must supply an official transcript and course description with the proper form to request to have a course transferred to Queen's College.

 Waiver of a course is exemption of a required course on the basis that the course material has been covered in another program.
 The waivered course is replaced by an elective.
+Students must complete the proper form to request a waiver.

-Queen's College Faculty of Theology Diary for Fall Semester 2020
+Queen's College Faculty of Theology Diary for Fall Semester 2022